 The Office of Human Resources is a stand-alone office on the far north side of the campus near Lot 5.
 Used for Human Resources offices, this building is the go-to location to work out employment needs for faculty, staff and student workers.

 McCarthy Hall was opened in 2001 and contains 25 apartment-style suites, a student lounge on each floor and Rhubarb's, the "grab-and-go" food shop.
 McCarthy Hall is connected to Rubloff Hall on the 2nd floor through The Link, a quiet study and reading space that overlooks the Schmidt Quad.

-The McDonough Chapel and Mercy Ministry Center, honoring Mary under the title of the Mother of Mercy, is named to recognize the gift of Jim and Jacque McDonough.
+McDonough Chapel, honoring Mary under the title of the Mother of Mercy, is named to recognize the gift of Jim and Jacque McDonough.
 The Chapel, dedicated by Bishop John Gorman in October 2000, seats 210.
 The octagonal shape of the building symbolizes the ancient Christian tradition of the "8th day of creation," the day of Christ's resurrection.

 Unique to the Chicago area, the tabernacle is suspended from the ceiling and is in the shape of a winged creature hovering over the world that also conjures the words of the Jesuit poet Gerard Manley Hopkins (1844-89): "The Holy Ghost over the bent world broods, with warm breast and with ah! bright wings."

 The Mercy Ministry Center encompasses Campus Ministry, the Office for Mission and Heritage, the Center for Religion and Public Discourse, MercyCare, collaborations with the Archdiocese of Chicago, wider outreach to our local community and connects to the University's academic ministry programs through the Pastoral Ministry Institute.